seanorama/masterclass/security-advanced/README.md

 - Other things to access WebHDFS with Knox

-  - 1. Use cookie to make request without passing in credentials
+  - A. Use cookie to make request without passing in credentials
     - When you ran the previous curl request it would have listed HTTP headers as part of output.
 One of the headers will be 'Set Cookie'
     - e.g. `Set-Cookie: JSESSIONID=xxxxxxxxxxxxxxx;Path=/gateway/default;Secure;HttpOnly`
     - You can pass in the value from your setup and make the request without passing in credentials: